Apple's MagSafe Duo for your iPhone 12 is finally here, but it doesn't include an adapter

 - What we know about the iPhone 13

-So this isn't a cheap option for charging your gadgets, but it's a portable charger unlike most other charging solutions that allow you to charge multiple gadgets such as wireless pads from Belkin and other third-party manufacturers.
+So this isn't a cheap option for charging your gadgets, but unlike most other charging solutions that allow you to charge multiple gadgets, such as wireless pads from Belkin and other third-party manufacturers, it's easily pocketable and portable.

-You should also note that you won't be getting 20W charging through the MagSafe Duo.
-You can use an existing wall adapter that you've had with your iPhone 12, but it'll have to be USB-C compatible.
+You should note you won't be getting 20W charging through the MagSafe Duo, unlike if you buy a 'standard' MagSafe charger for your iPhone 12, which will give you that high speed.

+If you don't want to shell out for a new charging cable for the MagSafe Duo, you can use the existing wall adapter that came with your iPhone 12.

 As Apple's website notes, this is designed to give you 11W charging when using with the 20W wall adapter.
 That likely means your wired charger will give you far better charging speeds, although that doesn't allow you to charge multiple gadgets at once.